go up and never stop neon sign

 SAVED

-In 2023, employee engagement stagnated and employee well-being declined, according to a 2024 Gallup report.
-2024 didn't bring any improvements.
-The result is that employees all around the globe struggle at work (and at home), leading to direct consequences for organizational productivity.
+According to Gallup, employee engagement declined to 21% in 2024, only the second time it has declined in 12 years.
+The result is employees all around the globe struggle at work, leading to direct consequences for organizational productivity.

-Gallup estimates that low employee engagement costs the global economy $8.9 trillion — 9% of global gross domestic product (GDP).
+Gallup estimates that low employee engagement costs the global economy $9.6 trillion, or 9% of global gross domestic product (GDP).

 Table of Contents